-If permitted by a client's investment objectives and guidelines, applicable law, and our policies and procedures concerning conflicts of interest, Parametric will, from time to time, recommend that the purchase, or use its discretion to effect a purchase of, securities during the existence of an underwriting or other public or private offering of such securities involving an Affiliated Broker-Dealer as a manager, underwriter, initial purchaser, or placement agent.
+If permitted by a client's investment objectives and guidelines, applicable law, and our policies and procedures concerning conflicts of interest, Parametric will, from time to time, recommend that the purchase, or use its discretion to affect a purchase of, securities during the existence of an underwriting or other public or private offering of such securities involving an Affiliated Broker-Dealer as a manager, underwriter, initial purchaser, or placement agent.
 Among other things, Parametric must disclose to the client that the transaction involves an affiliate and obtain client consent to execute transactions with an affiliate on behalf of the client's account.
-Purchases can be from underwriters or placement agents other than an Affiliated Broker-Dealer in distributions in which an Affiliated Broker-Dealer is a manager and/or member of a syndicate or selling group, as a result of which an Affiliated Broker-Dealer will likely benefit from the purchase through receipt of a fee or otherwise.
+Purchases can be from underwriters or placement agents other than an Affiliated Broker-Dealer in distributions in which an Affiliated Broker-Dealer will likely benefit from the purchase through receipt of a fee or otherwise.
 In situations in which a client has not permitted, or where it is prohibited by law, rule or regulation, Parametric may be unable to purchase securities for the client account in an initial or other public or private offering of securities involving an Affiliated Broker-Dealer.

-With client consent, and subject to the restrictions imposed on such transactions by applicable law, Parametric will effect portfolio transactions through an Affiliated Broker-Dealer on an agency basis, including transactions in over-the-counter (OTC) securities, where the Affiliated Broker-Dealer will act as agent in connection with the purchase and sale of OTC securities from market participants and will charge our clients a commission on the transactions.
-Since these are agency transactions, there is no mark-up or mark-down on the price of the security.
+With client consent, and subject to the restrictions imposed on such transactions by applicable law, Parametric will affect portfolio transactions through an Affiliated Broker-Dealer on an agency basis, including transactions in certain over the counter (OTC) securities, where the Affiliated Broker-Dealer will act as agent in connection with the purchase and sale of OTC securities from market participants and will charge our clients a commission on the transactions.
+Since these are agency transactions, there is no markup or mark-down on the price of the security.

-Parametric will effect securities transactions through an Affiliated Broker-Dealer when, in its judgment, the client will obtain the best execution of the transaction.
-Subject to its duty to seek best execution, Parametric will, from time to time, effect such transactions through an Affiliated Broker-Dealer even though the total brokerage commission for the transaction is be higher than that which might have been charged by another broker for the same transaction.
+Parametric will affect securities transactions through an Affiliated Broker-Dealer when, in its judgment, the client will obtain the best execution of the transaction.
+Subject to its duty to seek best execution, Parametric will, from time to time, effect such transactions through an Affiliated Broker-Dealer even though the total brokerage commission for the transaction will be higher than that which might have been charged by another broker for the same transaction.